duckdb/duckdb-web/docs/guides/python/ibis.md

 ### selectors

-Typing out ALL of the column names _except_ one is a little annoying.
+Typing out _all_ of the column names _except_ one is a little annoying.
 Instead of doing that again, we can use a `selector` to quickly select or deselect groups of columns.

 ```python
 import ibis.selectors as s